ACM40960/project-meganvdr/README.md

 - *Rates of unreported trade*: A large amount of trade is occurring illegally or not being reported.
 Estimates of illegal activity are therefore taken from police seizures of illegally traded material, however these are limited.
 - *Growth rates*: It is difficult to measure the true growth in demand for pangolin products, due to the widespread scale of the problem and the illegality of the trade.

-Due to these factors, the data may provide a skewed view of the true trading activity.
+Due to these factors the data may provide a skewed view of the true trading activity.
 Several assumptions have had to be made, adding more uncertainty to the results.

 ## Future Work